waku-org/docs.waku.org/docs/guides/js-waku/message-encryption.md

 This guide provides detailed steps to use the [@waku/message-encryption](https://www.npmjs.com/package/@waku/message-encryption) package to encrypt, decrypt, and sign your messages using [Waku message payload encryption](/learn/glossary#waku-message-payload-encryption) methods.

 :::info
-Waku lacks protocol-level message encryption because it does not know the communication parties.
+Waku uses libp2p noise encryption for node-to-node connections.
+However, no default encryption method is applied to the data sent over the network.
 This design choice enhances Waku's encryption flexibility, encouraging developers to freely use custom protocols or [Waku message payload encryption](/learn/glossary#waku-message-payload-encryption) methods.
 :::

 ## Installation